juuli6nn/claude-indicator/README.md

 # Claude Indicator

-A beautiful always-on-top status pill for **Claude Code** that shows you what Claude is doing — even when you've alt-tabbed away.
+An always-on-top status pill for **Claude Code** on Windows.
+It shows what Claude is doing right now — even when you've alt-tabbed away to a browser, Discord, or a video.

 <p align="center">
   <img src="assets/state_ready.png" width="30%" alt="Ready state" />